Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 Once a proposal is selected for funding, a single funding account will be established based on the project correspondent’s college.
 All matching funds and OSVPRED funds will be loaded into this account for project activity.
 All compliance requirements must be met before any project activities may proceed.

-Note for the fall semester 2023: The OSVPRED will fund external reviews for up to five (5) proposals from each constituent college that participates in the intramural award programs (i.e., across CWSIS and RSP combined).
-In addition, the OSVPRED will fund ten (10) proposals from both the CWSIS Program and the RSP Program in toto, not per program.
-This being a pilot program, the five-proposal limit and the proposal funding cap will allow the OSVPRED to evaluate the services availed during the proposal review process and focus resources for a larger program in the future.
+The OSVPRED will fund external reviews for up to five (5) proposals from each constituent college that participates in the intramural award programs (i.e., across CWSIS and RSP combined).
+In addition, the OSVPRED may fund up to ten (10) proposals from both the CWSIS Program and the RSP Program in toto, not per program.

 The following review areas will be used by all review teams to evaluate proposals.